Amateur Radio Station K9DUR

 Natalie married Raymond N. Andrews, K9DUR, on December 31, 1992.

-Natalie possessed an interest in radio and emergency communications for many years.
+Natalie had an interest in radio and emergency communications for many years.
 She achieved her goal of becoming an amateur radio operator when she earned a Technician class license in June of 1992.
 She was originally issued the call sign N9QKH.
 In April 1997, she obtained the call sign K9CAT under the vanity call sign program.
 K9CAT was originally issued to Ray's brother, Robert L. Andrews, in the mid-1950's.

 At the time of her death, Natalie was a member of the following amateur radio organizations: American Radio Relay League (ARRL), Wabash Valley Amateur Radio Association (WVARA), Young Ladies Radio League (YLRL), Crossroads of America Amateur Radio Ladies Association (CAARLA), Vigo County ARES, Illiana Skywarn, and the Terre Haute Radio Club.
 Natalie was an associate member of the Buckeye Belles and was a chapter associate of the Banks of the Wabash Chapter #204 of the Quarter Century Wireless Association (QCWA).

 Natalie served as the Secretary of the Wabash Valley Amateur Radio Association from January 2000 until December 2002.
-In February 2003, she was elected as the 1st President of the Crossroads of America Amateur Radio Ladies Association, a post she held until her death.
+In February 2003, she was elected as the 1st President of the Crossroads of America Amateur Radio Ladies Association, a position she held until her death.

 Other notable achievements in Natalie's amateur radio career include: